A Serious Tennis Fan’s Top 10 Tips for the 2025 US Open (Tickets and More)

 - For return trips from the Open, you’ll need to show your ticket at the US Open’s LIRR entrance (top of the ramp near the East Gate) — the individuals checking tickets can also sell you a one-way return ticket if you need and you can use a credit card (tip: you do NOT need to line up at the ticket window!!).

-- Here was the 2022 LIRR schedule until September 5 (check back for 2023 version)
+- Here is the 2024 LIRR schedule until September 2 (Labor Day)

-- If you fly into Laguardia (LGA) you can take the NYC “Q48” public bus from Laguardia to the US Open – only about 5 minutes away (the stop is listed on the MTA website as “ROOSEVELT AV/WILLETS PT BL STATION.”
+- If you fly into Laguardia (LGA) you can take the NYC “Q48” public bus from Laguardia to the US Open (the stop is listed on the MTA website as “ROOSEVELT AV/WILLETS PT BL STATION.”
+LGA is very close to the US Open grounds, but the bus trip could take around 30 minutes.

 If you must go by car…